nunit/nunit/docs/articles/developer-info/Packaging-the-V3-Adapter.md

 5. Publicize the release, first announcing it on the nunit-developer and nunit-discuss lists and then more widely as appropriate.
 [We should develop a list of places.]

-##### Note:
+> [!NOTE]
-  * Publishing the release requires access to various online accounts, which are mentioned above.
+> Publishing the release requires access to various online accounts, which are mentioned above.
 For obvious reasons, the passwords are not provided.
 Contact Charlie or Terje if you need this access.

 Prerequisites
 -----